 Admittedly, this question has evoked a feeling of self-doubt in the past, likely due to my nuclear family upbringing tucked away in a suburb of a major city.
 The only time we rented was when we were waiting for a home to be built.

 But, despite the risk of sounding like a typical millennial, I actually don’t want to settle down much.
 I enjoy experiencing different neighborhoods and cities.
-In fact, I’ve lived in 5 other Dallas neighborhoods over the last eight years and continue to appreciate the freedom to pick-up and move should life take a new turn.
+In fact, I’ve lived in five other Dallas neighborhoods over the last eight years and continue to appreciate the freedom to pick-up and move should life take a new turn.
 Recently, we had the opportunity to live abroad, and though we ultimately turned it down due to the current state of the world and family health, we had the freedom to make a decision based on desire and priorities, not housing markets and return on investments.

 The idea of “planted roots,” for us is more about our connection with our current environment.
 Though unconventional, I’ve always embraced and chased change with vigor in hopes that I could reinvent myself and rediscover parts of myself over and over again.
 And I take that same approach with my home.
 Renting allows me space and flexibility to evolve in a way that feels most natural to me.
 I make decisions for my home; my home doesn’t make decisions for me.